mxenabled/mx-platform-go/docs/AccountNumberResponse.md

 `func (o *AccountNumberResponse) UnsetLoanGuarantor()`

 UnsetLoanGuarantor ensures that no value is present for LoanGuarantor, not even an explicit nil
+### GetLoanReferenceNumber

+`func (o *AccountNumberResponse) GetLoanReferenceNumber() string`

+GetLoanReferenceNumber returns the LoanReferenceNumber field if non-nil, zero value otherwise.

+### GetLoanReferenceNumberOk

+`func (o *AccountNumberResponse) GetLoanReferenceNumberOk() (*string, bool)`

+GetLoanReferenceNumberOk returns a tuple with the LoanReferenceNumber field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLoanReferenceNumber

+`func (o *AccountNumberResponse) SetLoanReferenceNumber(v string)`

+SetLoanReferenceNumber sets LoanReferenceNumber field to given value.

+### HasLoanReferenceNumber

+`func (o *AccountNumberResponse) HasLoanReferenceNumber() bool`

+HasLoanReferenceNumber returns a boolean if a field has been set.

+### SetLoanReferenceNumberNil

+`func (o *AccountNumberResponse) SetLoanReferenceNumberNil(b bool)`

+ SetLoanReferenceNumberNil sets the value for LoanReferenceNumber to be an explicit nil

+### UnsetLoanReferenceNumber
+`func (o *AccountNumberResponse) UnsetLoanReferenceNumber()`

+UnsetLoanReferenceNumber ensures that no value is present for LoanReferenceNumber, not even an explicit nil
 ### GetInstitutionNumber

 `func (o *AccountNumberResponse) GetInstitutionNumber() string`